EGI-Federation/documentation/content/en/users/cloud-compute/im/_index.md

 ---
-title: "Infrastructure Manager"
+title: "Automating Deployments"
 type: docs
-weight: 45
+weight: 70
 description: >
-  How to use Infrastructure Manager (IM)
+  Use Infrastructure Manager to automate VM deployment in the EGI Cloud
 ---

-[Infrastructure Manager](https://www.grycap.upv.es/im) is a tool that streamlines the access and the usability of IaaS clouds by automating the configuration, deployment, and monitoring of [Virtual Appliances](../vmi).
+[Infrastructure Manager](https://www.grycap.upv.es/im) (IM) is a tool that streamlines the access and the usability of IaaS clouds by automating the configuration, deployment, and monitoring of [Virtual Appliances](../vmi).